akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 ![PAM asset](pam-asset.png)

 # What are the steps to migrate?
 Don't be afraid, this part is a bit technical.
-If you are a Julia, you can ask your IT guy or your integrator to do it.
+If you are a Julia, you can ask your IT department or your integrator to do it.

 <!-- TOREVIEW